WeWork: 2008–2015

-In May 2008, Israeli-born Adam Neumann and United States-born Miguel McKelvey established GreenDesk, an "eco-friendly coworking space" in Brooklyn.
+In May 2008, Israeli Adam Neumann and American Miguel McKelvey established GreenDesk, an "eco-friendly coworking space" in Brooklyn.
 In 2010, Neumann and McKelvey sold the business and founded WeWork, renting its first location in SoHo, Manhattan, which opened in April 2011.
 Manhattan real estate developer Joel Schreiber purchased a 33% interest in the company for $15 million.

 In 2011, PepsiCo placed a few employees in the location, who acted as advisors to smaller WeWork member companies, making the location a startup incubator.

 By 2013, WeWork customers included 350 startups such as Fitocracy and HackHands.

 By 2014, WeWork was considered "the fastest-growing lessee of new office space in New York" and was on track to become "the fastest-growing lessee [lessor] of new space in America."
 WeWork investors as of 2014 included J.P.
-Morgan Chase & Co, T. Rowe Price, Wellington Management, Goldman Sachs, the Harvard Corporation, Benchmark, and Mortimer Zuckerman, former CEO of Boston Properties.
+Morgan Chase & Co, T. Rowe Price, Wellington Management, Goldman Sachs, the President and Fellows of Harvard College, Benchmark, and Mortimer Zuckerman, former CEO of Boston Properties.

 In February 2015, WeWork was named to Fast Company’s 50 Most Innovative Companies list.
 On June 1, 2015, Artie Minson, former chief financial officer of Time Warner Cable, joined the company as president and chief operating officer.
 In August 2015, the company acquired CASE, a real estate and construction technology company, in its first acquisition.
 According to its founder, the speed of the transaction damaged the organizational culture of CASE.

 2016

 In March 2016, WeWork raised $430 million in financing from Legend Holdings and Hony Capital, valuing the company at $16 billion.
 In June 2016, the company announced layoffs of 7% of its staff and implemented a temporary hiring freeze.
 In July 2016, WeWork fired and sued Joanna Strange, an employee who leaked information to the press that showed that WeWork would miss its financial goals.
 By October 2016, the company had raised $1.7 billion in private capital.
 In October 2016, WeWork announced plans to open a fourth location in Central Square, Cambridge, with space for 550 desks.
 WeWork opened offices in Boston's Leather District and Fort Point in 2014.
 It also announced plans to open a location in Lincoln Square in Bellevue, Washington.

-In 2016, WeWork launched a separate but related co-living venture called WeLive in New York City and in Crystal City, Virginia, near the Ronald Reagan Washington National Airport in the Washington metropolitan area.
+In 2016, WeWork launched a separate but related co-living venture called WeLive in New York City and in Crystal City, Virginia, near Ronald Reagan Washington National Airport in the Washington metropolitan area.
 A third WeLive location in Seattle was planned in the new Third and Lenora building in 2020, but the lease was terminated in October 2019.
 In July 2021, WeWork terminated this business line.